jfcloutier/karma_system/design_notes/acting.md

 * Emits activation predictions to its umwelt for all directives in an active plan
   * A plan is active if the directives in it are neither all `executed` nor all `failed`
   * An activation prediction about the directive is sent to each CA in the umwelt with value:
-    * `executed` to cause the execution of plans the umwelt built for the directive
+    * `executed` to cause the execution of plans the umwelt built to achieve the directive
-      * only if
+      * but only if
         * all directives in it are observed as `planned` and
         * the planned goal is an intent
         * the planned goal is a received directive predicted as `executed`
     * `planned` to cause the activation of the directive to be planned by the umwelt
-      * only if all directives in the plan are observed as `relevant`
+      * but only if all directives in the plan are observed as `relevant`
     * `relevant` to otherwise validate that the directive is (still) meaningful to the CA's umwelt

 During the `observe` phase, a CA: